-We are committed to building geoscience knowledge related to Nova Scotia’s onshore and offshore oil and gas potential.
+We are committed to building geoscience knowledge related to Atlantic Canada’s onshore and offshore oil and gas potential.

 We facilitate research into environmental and societal considerations related to renewable energy technologies, cleantech initiatives and geoscience.
 It’s our goal to enable sustainable development of Nova Scotia's energy resources.